keboola/connection-docs/transformations/mappings/index.md

 This function is automatically enabled in the transformations.

 ##### Read-Only Input Mapping
 For using **Read-Only Input Mapping** there is no need to set anything else and for transformations, tables are automatically accessible in transformation.
+This also applies to linked buckets.
+Here you have to pay attention to the fact that buckets and tables belong to another project, so you have to access e.g. the database of another project in dependence on the backend.

 {: .image-popup}
 ![Storage](/transformations/mappings/storage.png)

-The way it works is that you have read access to all tables that exist in the storage in your project.
+The way how it works is that you have read access to all tables that exist in the storage in your project.

 {: .image-popup}
 ![Read Only Input Mapping in transformation](/transformations/mappings/read-only-transformation.png)